 |Child's Own Wishes Considered?||Yes (either court determines whether the child's "intelligent preference" is being expressed or the court backs its decision to take child's wishes into consideration)|

 Note: State laws are always subject to change, usually through higher court opinions or the passage of new legislation.
 Be sure to contact an Oklahoma child custody attorney or conduct your own legal research to verify the state law(s) you are researching.

 Oklahoma family courts generally follow the following principles when determining visitation rights of non-custodial parents:

 Oklahoma Child Custody Laws: Related Resources

 Resolving child custody cases is a difficult task since it involves applying complex legal issues to determine the best interests of the children involved.
-If you are a parent involved in a custody dispute, then the best thing that you can do is to get involved with an experienced family law attorney who can defend your rights.
-Take the first step by getting a free attorney match today.
+If you are a parent involved in a custody dispute, then the best thing that you can do is to meet with an experienced Oklahoma family law attorney who can defend your rights.

 Contact a qualified attorney.